kentslaney/gptmail/README.md

 $ bash train.sh 10
 ```

-This will output the fine-tuned weights to the `weights` directory.
+This will output the fine-tuned weights to the `weights/default` directory.
 Leaving out the number of epochs will cause it to default to 10.

 ### Downloading Weights
 Instead of training your own model, you can also download weights that someone else has created.
-You can do this by downloading the file, unzipping the archive (`tar xf archive.tar.gz`), and make sure that the unzipped folder is called `weights` in the base directory.
+You can do this by downloading the file, unzipping the archive (`tar xf archive.tar.gz`), and make sure that the unzipped folder is called `weights/default` in the base directory.

 Some pretrained models based on sources of potential interest and how they were made:
 - [MIT XC snow reports](https://slaney.org/~kent/snowreports.tar.gz)